Steven L. West: Professional service

 In 2014, West began serving a five-year term as a member of the board of directors of the Commission on Rehabilitation Counselor Certification, the national certifying organization for professional rehabilitation counselors; he is Past President of the Board.
-He is currently a member of the Board of Directors of the National Commission on Certification of Physician Assistants (NCCPA) Foundation, a 501c(3) charitable nonprofit organization that designs solutions for improving the capacity of certified PAs to impact quality and accessibility of health care delivery.
+He is a past member of the Board of Directors and Board Treasurer of the National Commission on Certification of Physician Assistants (NCCPA) Foundation, a 501c(3) charitable nonprofit organization that designs solutions for improving the capacity of certified PAs to impact quality and accessibility of health care delivery.
+In 2026, he joined the Board of Directors of the Board of Pharmacy Specialties, the division of the American Pharmacists Association (APhA) which serves as the certifying entity for Board Certified Pharmacists.